 Along with the development of the knowledge base regarding the pathogenesis of dyslipidemia, comes the many treatment modalities focused on lipid control.
-Bile acid sequestrants, niacin and fibrates are only among the many drugs used for this purpose.
+Bile acid sequestrants, niacin, and fibrates are only among the many drugs used for this purpose.

 Screening and Diagnosis of Dyslipidemia

-Dyslipidemia is a collective term referring to a group of diseases that are characterized with an increased level of cholesterols and triglycerides in the blood.
-A lipid panel is usually used for screening, and is commonly done in the clinics.
+Dyslipidemia is a collective term referring to a group of diseases that are characterized by an increased level of cholesterols and triglycerides in the blood.
+A lipid panel is usually used for screening and is commonly done in the clinics.
 Due to the relative convenience and routineness of this screening procedure, it is not uncommon for medical students and interns to encounter problems with lipid metabolism in practice.
 The measurement of lipids in the blood is optimally done with a blood sample extracted from the patient after fasting.

 Aside from identifying which components of the lipid panel are elevated, one should also note if the problem in the metabolism of lipids is primary in nature, or if it is caused by something else entirely.
 Primary causes of increased levels of cholesterols and lipids are generally genetic and are thought to be brought about by genetic mutations.

 |Familial apoC-II deficiency||APOC2||Chylomicrons, VLDL||Autosomal recessive|

 |Familial hypercholesterolemia||LDLR||LDL||Autosomal dominant|